cwickham/BerkeleyEarthR/README.md

     subset(sites, grepl("Auckland", StationName, ignore.case = TRUE))
 and pulling the appropriate StationID by hand.

-If `sites` was a regular matrix I could pull out the records pertaining to the stations of interest with `temps[which(temps$StationID %in% cities_ids), ]`.
+If `sites` was a regular matrix I could pull out the records pertaining to the stations of interest with `temps[temps$StationID %in% cities_ids, ]`.
 With a big.matrix, the same operation is achieved with `mwhich`, a bigmemory function that performs similar operations to `which` but with quite different syntax.

     temps_cities <- data.frame(temps[mwhich(temps, cols = rep("StationID", length(cities_ids)),
       vals = as.list(cities_ids), comp = "eq", op = "OR"), ])